ThisIsHP64/B760M-H-M.2-Hackintosh/README.md

 ## Observations

 iMacPro1,1 SMBIOS yields far better performance than MacPro7,1.
 CPUFriend.kext was not used, as iMacPro1,1 handles power management on its own with no issues.
 Benchmark scores indicate that macOS performance is approximately 2% slower than Windows.
-All SSDTs were compiled with [SSDTTime](https://github.com/corpnewt/SSDTTime).

 **Benchmark scores:**